England

 Documents

-For a tourist visit to the United Kingdom, EU citizens generally need a valid passport and an Electronic Travel Authorisation, or ETA.
+For a tourist visit to the UK, a valid passport and an Electronic Travel Authorisation, or ETA.
 A national ID card is no longer enough for most standard tourist visits.

 • Passport: your document must be valid for the whole stay.